ikwak2/aSPU_py/README.md

 ---

 [`MTaSPUsSet.py`] - MTaSPUsSet test using python.
-Need four arguments, Z-score matrix (Zs.txt), correlation matrix among phenotypes (corPhe.txt), correlation matrix among SNPs (corSNP.txt) and the number of permutations ( 1000 )
+Need five arguments, Z-score matrix (Zs.txt), correlation matrix among phenotypes (corPhe.txt), correlation matrix among SNPs (corSNP.txt), the number of permutations ( 1000 ) and the file name where result outputs to be saved (out.txt).

 [`util.py`] - some useful python functions used in MTaSPUsSet.py.